Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

 First of all, the results of the present paper will be extended to K-theory and elliptic cohomology in the companion paper \cite{botta2022CoHA2}.
-While the results in K-theory are very close to the cohomological ones and can be essentially guessed from those of this article, the elliptic setting requires a more sophisticated approach.
-This is partly due to features intrinsic to elliptic cohomology, and partly to the fact that the elliptic stable envelopes depend on extra parameters, called dynamical or Kähler parameters.
-In view of this, the algebras of this article will be replaced by certain algebra objects in an appropriate monoidal category, whose tensor product takes into account of some shifts of the dynamical parameters.
+While the results in K-theory are very close to the cohomological ones and can be essentially guessed from this article, the elliptic setting requires a more sophisticated approach.
+This is partly due to features intrinsic to elliptic cohomology and partly because the elliptic stable envelopes depend on extra parameters called dynamical (or Kähler) parameters.
+In view of this, the algebras of this article will be replaced by certain algebra objects in an appropriate monoidal category, whose tensor product involves some shifts of the dynamical parameters.
 Because of that, this construction can be seen as a dynamical version of the sheafified elliptic cohomological Hall algebra of Yang and Zhao \cite{yang2017ell}.

+An important application of the CoHA's structure of stable envelopes is in the world of difference equations.
+Integral solutions for the quantum Knizhnik–Zamolodchikov equations (qKZ) associated with arbitrary quivers can be expressed as

+where $\Gamma_q$ is a product of $q$-gamma functions and $\text{Stab}^K $ is a K-theoretic stable envelope.
+The proof of this result is due to Okounkov and his coauthors \cite{okounkovsmirnov2016Kthy, okounkov2017enumerative, aganagic2017quasimap}, and is based on the equivalence of certain enumerative counts in K-theory.
+As these methods cannot be easily transferred to elliptic cohomology, the problem of finding solutions for the quantum Knizhnik–Zamolodchikov-Bernard equations (qKZB), which are the elliptic incarnation of the qKZ equations, is still open for general quivers.

+In a joint work of the author with Giovanni Felder and Keyu Wang, the CoHA's algebras structure of the elliptic stable envelopes will be exploited to produce such solutions.
+This project widely generalizes the results of Felder, Tarasov, and Varchenko \cite{felder1999resonance, felder1996solutions}, who had already obtained solutions for type A quivers.